-(i) April, Cuts in administrative expenses by at least 30% of the annual budget for ministries and central organizations and 10% for local authorities have been approved and intentions to cut unnecessary spending in proportion to revenue shortfall have been signaled; (ii) The Taskforce Committee has launched a fundraising campaign from the public (as of June 1, about LAK17.5 billion in cash and LAK85.5 billion in kind have been raised.
+(i) As of August, Cuts in administrative expenses by at least 30% of the annual budget for ministries and central organizations and 10% for local authorities have been approved and intentions to cut unnecessary spending in proportion to revenue shortfall have been signaled; (ii) The Taskforce Committee has launched a fundraising campaign from the public (as of June 1, about LAK17.5 billion in cash and LAK85.5 billion in kind have been raised.

 |12 - Non-Economic Measures|

 |12A - Measures affecting travel and transport (local and international)||